cirquit/UTFTConverter/README.md

 #### TODO:

-  * add functionality to convert for AVR (?) and other platforms
+  * add functionality to convert for AVR or ARM/PIC32
   * test basic functionality with the Snap server (maybe create a testing environment)
   * learn about cabal packaging and how to deploy a simple project